georgi2012/Agency/README.md

-# General Description
+# General Project Description

-Implement a journey and ticket tracking system for a famous travel agency called `Agency`.
+Web journey and ticket tracking system for a famous travel agency simply called `Agency`.
-Make Back-end API service and Angular front-end to work with requests, delete, edit, add new vehicles/tickets/journeys.

-## Parts to think about
-- Model Classes architecture (validation, creation, inheritance
+Easy creating and adding new vehicles with different characteristics, editing and deleting made simple.
+Creating new journeys to chosen destination from starting location using already created vehicle and ticket creating for given journey.

+## Technology used
+- C# ASP.Net Core 6 for Back-end web service
-- Tests
+- MSSQL for database
-- API - controllers, dependency injection, GET/POST/PUT/DELETE
-- Angular - CSS, TypeScript, interactions
+- Angular with CSS/HTML/TypeScript for front-end

+## Includes full project with:
+- ASP.Net Api and services
+- Database Context and DBSet models for database generation and seeding
+- Front-end made ready for communication with the back-end
+- Unit and Intergration tests for each function of the Api and services